 i.e. a single cubic metre bag of loosely filled logs will occupy a space of 0,7 metre cube in your log store.

-OUR CUBIC METRE BAGS ARE GENOURSLY FILLED AND AS YOU CAN SEE FROM THE CUBIC METRE CAGE ON THE RIGHT, INTO THE CAGE WE TIPPED OUT OUR STANDARD DELIVERY BAG OF LOGS SHOWING YOU GET MORE THAN A CUBIC METRE, ENSURING OUR CUSTOMERS HAVE GOOD VALUE FOR THEIR MONEY,
+OUR NEW LARGER 1.2 CUBIC METRE BAGS ARE GENOURSLY FILLED AND AS YOU CAN SEE FROM THE CUBIC METRE CAGE ON THE RIGHT, INTO THE CAGE WE TIPPED OUT OUR NEW LARGER 1.2 CUBIC METRE BAG, WHICH CONTAINS APPROXIMATELY 350 LOGS AT ONLY £90 A CUBIC METRE CUSTOMERS HAVE GOOD VALUE FOR THEIR MONEY,

 Hardwood logs will burn longer than softwood logs on your fire but both will produce good heat when well seasoned, softwood logs are not recommended for open fires as they tend to spit and shoot out burning embers , but are fine to use in wood burning stoves.